tasmota/docs/docs/ULP.md

 ```

 After that your are ready to assemble.
 The ULP code is embedded as a multiline string in Micropython scripts.
-For use in Tasmota it makes sense to make some changes, that are described in an [ulp_template.py](https://github.com/Staars/berry-examples/blob/main/ulp_helper/ulp_template.py) and to use this template by replacing the surce code string with the new code.
+For use in Tasmota it makes sense to make some changes, that are described in an [ulp_template.py](https://github.com/Staars/berry-examples/blob/main/ulp_helper/ulp_template.py) and to use this template by replacing the source code string with the new code.
 !!! tip
-    The Micropython module can not really include external headers, but it offers a very conveniant database function as described here:   [link:preprocess](https://github.com/micropython/micropython-esp32-ulp/blob/master/docs/preprocess.rst)
+    The Micropython module can not really include external headers, but it offers a very convenient database function as described here:   [link:preprocess](https://github.com/micropython/micropython-esp32-ulp/blob/master/docs/preprocess.rst)
-    Otherwise the missing defines must be added amnually.
+    Otherwise the missing defines must be added annually.

 After you created or did download your `ulp_app.py` you can export the data with 'micropython ulp_app.py' to the console, from where it can be copy pasted to the Berry console or to your Berry project.
 !!! tip